 I once had a prawn that left me hugging the toilet for the rest of the night.
 Oh, and a hotel maid once assembled an elephant out of bath towels for me and the trunk fell off.
 Seriously that’s about it.
 I’ve had no real bad experiences directly but I occasionally feel queasy when I see something that challenges my otherwise very positive view of Thailand.

-I was dismayed to see the incident in Hua Hin on Songkran when it appeared that an innocent British family were set upon in an unprovoked attack.
+I was dismayed to see the incident in Hua Hin on Songkran when it appeared that an innocent British family was set upon in an unprovoked attack.

 I was guilty of the same prejudice that I now abhor.
 An old colleague of mine moved to Thailand and I joined my friends in a knowing shake of the head.
 We all knew what he was going for.
 And then I had to visit Bangkok for work.
 It was the start of a serious love affair with the country.